-ADVENTURECORPS - A BRIEF HISTORY
+ADVENTURECORPS AT 40 YEARS- A PERSONAL AND PROFESSIONAL HISTORY

-Founded in 1984 by Chris Kostman, AdventureCORPS has made its name producing the world's toughest endurance races in dramatic, remote locations that few people would ever visit, let alone run or bike across, and offering products and services for those who live their life on the edge of what's possible.
-Held under the Badwater® banner, AdventureCORPS events have allowed runners and bicyclists to explore the Death Valley, Salton Sea, Cape Fear, Mojave Desert, and Nevada outback regions in the USA, as well as the Okanagan Valley of British Columbia, Mustang region of Nepal, Yunan Province of China, the Republic of Artsakh, and now Armenia and the Santa Ynez Valley.
+Founded in 1984 by yours truly, AdventureCORPS® has made its name producing the world's toughest endurance races in dramatic, remote locations that few people would ever visit, let alone run or bike across.
+Held under the Badwater® banner, AdventureCORPS events have allowed runners and bicyclists to explore the Death Valley, Salton Sea, Cape Fear, Mojave Desert, and Nevada outback regions in the USA, as well as the Okanagan Valley of British Columbia, Mustang region of Nepal, Yunnan Province of China, and the Republic of Artsakh.
+In all, AdventureCORPS and I have now produced more than 170 endurance sports events!